 How to fix this problem?

 Option 1: Going back to square one: revert to the old code and deploy.
-Not really a solution, but a temporary roll back to meet the SLA, untill you come up with another solution.
+Not really a solution, but a temporary roll back to meet the SLA, until you come up with another solution.

 Option 2: Provide a component that keeps the old interface and code logic, plus adds the new interface (for RTE) and considers the new logic.
 Duplication of data and efforts to enter them!
 But what about once the upgrade is completed?
 How to remove the old logic.
 Wait till the next code deploy, add a toggle logic to hide the old user interface and prevent authors to continue using them?